open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-operator/README.md

 $ kubectl delete crd opentelemetrycollectors.opentelemetry.io
 ```

-The namespace created should also be removed manually:
+If the namespace is created by Helm instead of yourself, please skip this step.
+If you created the namespace and set
+`createNamespace.enabled` to `false`, you should remove it manually:

 ```console
 $ kubectl delete ns opentelemetry-operator-system